tibs/beyond-spellchecking-talk/notes.rst

 .. note:: Does the structure "thing we check, explanation/example, moral (what
           we learn from how applicable/useful/difficult this is)" scale?
 It has some nice resonance to it, but isn't worth straining to fit.

+.. note:: I believe I want to start with "Spelling", but what order do I then
+          want?

+          Also, what have I missed (because I started with that Vale provides), and what should I actually not include (if it is too specialiseed - I don't think this is an issue for the notes, but quite likely is for the slides).

 Spelling
 ~~~~~~~~